Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Waste bags

-Pets should usually be removed from the home during showings when possible.
+Whenever possible, pets should be removed from the home during showings.

-• Taking pets on a walk during showings
+• Taking pets for a walk during showings

 • Using pet daycare

-• Asking a friend or family member for help
+• Asking a friend or family member for assistance

 • Keeping pets safely away from buyers

-Even friendly pets can make some buyers uncomfortable.
+Even friendly pets can make some buyers uncomfortable or prevent them from fully exploring the home.

-Pet-related yard issues can affect curb appeal and buyer confidence.
+Pet-related yard issues can affect curb appeal and buyer confidence before buyers ever enter the home.

 Before listing, review: